KishorShaw/Book-Review/README.md

 2. Hit http://localhost:8080/h2-console

 provide username as "kishor" and url as "jdbc:h2:mem:bookdb" and then connect.
-You will able to see table structure and data.
+You will be able to see table structure and data.

 3. Hit http://localhost:8080/getBook/Java%20book and it will return all details in json format for title Java Book.